 4. Parkway Cancer Centre

-At Parkway Cancer Centre, their skin cancer screening includes a package of helpful benefits – screening by a cancer specialist, screening packages that are customised to suit individual risk profiles and genetic counselling for those with a high risk of hereditary cancers.
-This clinic refers their findings to the histopathology report that they will produce for you to kick off an accurate, pathological diagnosis.
-This would provide relevant information on the origin of cells and acquire invaluable insight into prognosis.
+At Parkway Cancer Centre, their skin cancer screening includes a package of helpful benefits – screening by a cancer specialist, screening packages that are customised to suit individual risk profiles, and genetic counselling for those with a high risk of hereditary cancers.
+This clinic refers their findings to the histopathology report that they will produce for an accurate pathological diagnosis.
+This would provide relevant information on the origin of cells and provide invaluable insight into your prognosis.

-By going through these pathological examinations that are set to the highest standards of accuracy and comprehensiveness, doctors will then be able to create personalised treatment plans for you.
-This treatment will be designed specially to deliver optimal care and results based on your specific diagnosis.
+By going through these pathological examinations that are set to the highest standards of accuracy and comprehensiveness, doctors will then be able to create a personalised treatment plan for you.
+This treatment will be specially designed to deliver optimal care and results based on your specific diagnosis.

 Contact: +65 9322 6237